What is a dietary supplement?

 Generally, the dietary supplement category excludes articles approved as new drugs, licensed as biologics, or authorized for clinical investigation under an investigational new drug application (IND) that has gone into effect, unless the article was previously marketed as a dietary supplement or as a food.
 In the case of articles authorized for clinical investigation under an IND, the exclusion from the dietary supplement definition applies only if "substantial clinical investigations" have been instituted and the existence of such investigations has been made public.

 What is a "new dietary ingredient" in a dietary supplement?

-The Dietary Supplement Health and Education Act (DSHEA) of 1994 defined both of the terms "dietary ingredient" and "new dietary ingredient" as components of dietary supplements.
-In order for an ingredient of a dietary supplement to be a "dietary ingredient," it must be one or any combination of the following substances:
+The Dietary Supplement Health and Education Act (DSHEA) of 1994 defined the terms "dietary ingredient" and "new dietary ingredient."
+To be a "dietary ingredient," an ingredient in a dietary supplement must be one of the following:

 - a vitamin,